Author: Dr Eureta Rosenberg

 The United Nations Conference on Environment and Development drew up a Convention to Combat Desertification to address the problem of land degradation.
 As a signatory, South Africa is required to develop a National Action Programme to Combat Desertification and commissioned a survey of the extent and causes of land degradation in the country.
 The survey results are summarised in a user-friendly book called Nature Divided: Land Degradation in South Africa by Hoffman and Ashwell.
 Of the many aspects of land degradation it covers, we can note only a few.

 Deforestation refers to the loss of trees.
 South Africa’s trees are heavily used for construction, herbal medicine and fuel.
-Up to 99% of rural households use firewood for energy and, despite electrification projects, about 38% of township residents also use firewood.
+Up to 99% of rural households use firewood for energy and, despite electrification projects, many informal settlement residents also use firewood.
 Shortages are already being experienced and it is estimated that, if unchecked, and at the current rate of harvesting, trees will have disappeared from communal areas within 20 years.
 While the number of people in rural villages plays a role in deforestation, urban demand for wood and traditional medicine also contributes to the problem.
 Deforestation makes life harder for rural people, destroys the habitats of numerous creatures and contributes to soil depletion and erosion.

 Soil erosion causes the loss of the fertile layer of topsoil in which food crops can grow.
 Through factors such as reduced plant cover, topsoil is removed by wind and water.
 The eroded soil can cause eutrophication of dams and rivers and can harm the marine environment.
 Environmental issues that face us today are usually the result of complex chain reactions!
 They always have an economic impact.
 In this case, the farmer has to enrich his depleted soils with fertilisers – costing agriculture an estimated R1.5 billion per year.